aiijazfatima/dev-heatwave-genai/connect-dbs-vscode/connect-dbs-vscode.md

-# Create DB System
+# Connect to the HeatWave Instance

 ## Introduction

-In this lab you will setup MySQL Shell for Visual Studio Code, and connect to the DB system you created in Lab 1 from VS Code.
+In this lab you will setup MySQL Shell for Visual Studio Code, and connect to the HeatWave instance you created in Lab 1 from VS Code.

 _Estimated Time:_ 30 minutes